 What is there to see in Bosra?

-You travel from Damascus to Bosra to see living history, namely the Bosra Roman Theatre, the Bosra Old Town which feature Christian churches, mosques and Madrasahs, as well as a the remains of the era.
+You travel from Damascus to Bosra to see living history, namely the Bosra Roman Theater, the Bosra Old Town which feature Christian churches, mosques and Madrasahs, as well as a the remains of the era.

 Allegedly the mosque in the old town is the oldest in Syria, but alas we did not get to see inside.